 These don’t even include the symptoms that often affect the face, which are listed below.

-Anxiety and stress can cause many different nasal anxiety symptoms.
+Anxiety and stress can cause many different nose-related anxiety symptoms.
 They can also make allergies worse.
-Nasal anxiety symptoms include:
+The symptoms include:

-This is another issue where oversensitivity may be a problem as well.
-Anxiety can make you more sensitive to how you feel, so if you normally would be able to ignore a slightly runny nose, anxiety will make you more aware of it.
+This is another way in which oversensitivity may be a problem.
+Anxiety can make you more sensitive in your perception of these symptoms.
+So if you would normally be able to ignore a slightly runny nose, anxiety will make you more aware of it.

 - Lip Biting